Raine Spencer, Countess Spencer: Early years

 Raine McCorquodale was born at 6 Culross Street in Mayfair, London, the only child of novelist Barbara Cartland and Alexander George McCorquodale of White Lodge, Speen in Berkshire, an Army officer who was heir to an old printing fortune.
 Her parents divorced in 1936, and her mother promptly married Alexander's cousin, Hugh McCorquodale, by whom she had two sons, Ian and Glen.

 Countess of Dartmouth

 In 1947, 18-year-old Raine McCorquodale was launched as a debutante into London high society.
-She had a successful season, not only being named debutante of the year, but becoming engaged to be married to the heir to an earldom, Gerald Humphry Legge.
+She had a successful season, being named debutante of the year and becoming engaged to Gerald Humphry Legge.
 She and Legge married on 21 July 1948.
 He succeeded to the courtesy title Viscount Lewisham in 1958 and became the 9th Earl of Dartmouth in 1962.
 The couple had four children: